bobverity/version_control_scripts/README.md

 # version_control_scripts
-A set of scripts that I use over multiple packages, and update periodically.
+A set of scripts that I use over multiple packages and update periodically.